ShaliniAnandaPhD/PRISM/README.md

 ## Core Components

 ### RAG Pipeline (`rag_pipeline.py`)
 The heart of pRISM.
 Handles document retrieval and generation using FAISS for vector search and LangChain for orchestration.
-Check out `examples/rag_demo.py` for a simple use case.

 ### Real-Time API (`real_time_inference_api.py`)
 FastAPI service for running inferences.
 Currently supports: